2020 Federal Standard of Excellence

-- HUD Lead Paint grantees are required to integrate clearance testing of all housing units treated.
-Technical studies strengthen detection, evaluation, and control technologies, and rigorous evaluation has demonstrated the large return on investment related to children’s health from controlling lead hazards.
+- HUD Lead Paint grantees are required to integrate evidence into their work by conducting clearance testing of all housing units treated.
+Technical studies provide evidence to improve lead hazard detection, evaluation, and control technologies, as well as implementation, and rigorous evaluation has demonstrated the large return on investment related to children’s health from controlling lead hazards.

 - All HUD-funded programs require recipients to submit, not less than annually, a report documenting achievement of outcomes under the purpose of the program and the work plan in the award agreement for accountability purposes and to build evidence of effective practices in the field.

 8.4 Did the agency use evidence of effectiveness to allocate funds in any other competitive grant programs in FY20 (besides its five largest grant programs)?

 - HUD’s Housing Counseling Grant Program ($43 million in FY19) provides counseling services to tenants and homeowners.
 One of the program’s main objectives is to “Distribute federal financial support to housing counseling agencies based on past performance.”
 As such, the program allocates seven points (out of 100) for past performance based on the “the positive impacts that an Applicant’s housing counseling services had on clients.”
 HUD scores this item based on its own performance records.